 Make the Leap from Gym to Crag to Backcountry

-If you have rock climbing gym experience, then you already come with basic movement skills and the ability to use a harness and top-rope belay.
+If you have climbing gym experience, then you already come with basic movement skills and the ability to use a harness and top-rope belay.

 The difference between ice climbing and gym climbing is that you leave a highly controlled environment.

 When ice climbing you need to be able to